intel-iot-devkit/how-to-code-samples/alarm-clock/java/README.md

 The alarm is set using a single-page web interface served directly from the Intel® Edison board while the sample program is running.

-The web server runs on port `8080`, so if Intel® Edison is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:8080`.
+The web server runs on port `8080`, so if the Intel® Edison board is connected to Wi-Fi* on `192.168.1.13`, the address to browse to if you are on the same network is `http://192.168.1.13:8080`.

-### Determining the Intel® Edison IP address
+### Determining the IP address of the Intel® Edison board

-You can determine what IP address Intel® Edison is connected to by running the following command:
+You can determine what IP address the Intel® Edison board is connected to by running the following command:

     ip addr show | grep wlan